nikitavoloboev/data/programming-languages/javascript/js-libraries/js-libraries.md

 - [Ape-ECS](https://github.com/fritzy/ape-ecs) - Entity-Component-System library for JavaScript.
 - [rrule.js](https://github.com/jakubroztocil/rrule) - JavaScript library for working with recurrence rules for calendar dates as defined in the iCalendar RFC and more. ([Demo](https://jakubroztocil.github.io/rrule/))
 - [scroller](https://github.com/rdmurphy/scroller) - Super-tiny library for your scrollytelling needs.
+- [Isomorphic DOMPurify](https://github.com/kkomelin/isomorphic-dompurify) - Makes it possible to use DOMPurify on server and client in the same way.
+- [navaid](https://github.com/lukeed/navaid) - Navigation aid (aka, router) for the browser in 850 bytes.
+- [glob-to-regexp](https://github.com/fitzgen/glob-to-regexp) - Convert a glob to a regular expression.

 ## Links